AbdeltwabMF/devault/README.md

 	- The chunks distributed to multiple nodes on the network.
 - Fourth: download files.
 	- The file will be reconstructed from the chunks.
-	- You will be asked for a password to decrypt the file with.
+	- You will be asked for a password to decrypt the file.
 	- The file gets decrypted and downloaded.